PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

 Also, remove the `LinksFunction` type import as it is no longer needed.

 Sweet!
 We are now ready to start working with files.
-Jump right into _Chapter 10, Working with Files_. 🎉
+Jump right into _Chapter 10, Working with File Uploads_. 🎉